 - Corporate Sales Executive

-Professional Disciplines & Graduate Studies.
-Your undergraduate degree in Philosophy also provides an excellent foundation for law (corporate, mediation, prosecution or defense), business management, education, journalism and public policy.
+Professional disciplines & graduate studies.
+Your undergraduate degree in philosophy also provides an excellent foundation for law (corporate, mediation, prosecution or defense), business management, education, journalism and public policy.
 Graduates from the Department of Philosophy at the University of Lethbridge have gone on to distinguished careers as professors, senior academic administrators, lawyers, business managers, scientists and a wide range of other professional fields.
-The University of Lethbridge’s School of Graduate Studies offers graduate programs, at the Master and Doctoral levels, spanning over 60 disciplines — so why not consider pursuing grad school right here in Lethbridge!
+The University of Lethbridge’s School of Graduate Studies offers graduate programs, at the master's and doctoral levels spanning over 60 disciplines — so why not consider pursuing grad school right here in Lethbridge!
 Whether you choose to do your advanced studies at uLethbridge or another institution, know that your undergraduate degree has set you on the path to post-graduate success

 Course selections for the program will vary, but may include: